 So when would we need a Wiggle cast as apposed to a Pile cast?

-A Wiggle cast works great when casting onto a downstream current and you can place the wiggles wherever you want them in relation to the differing speeds of flow, but what if your downstream path is hampered by overhanging branches?
-That's when your Pile cast comes into it's own, as you can set the Pile cast off form higher upstream and simply let it extend underneath the branches as it drifts downstream.
+A wiggle cast works great when casting onto a downstream current and yes you can make the wiggles any size you want them to be to combat the differing speeds of flow, but what if your downstream path is hampered by very close overhanging branches?
+That's when your Pile cast comes into it's own, as you can set the Pile cast off from much higher upstream than the wiggle cast, simply allowing it extend underneath the branches as it drifts downstream.